 Adjustable Padded Handle with Buckle

-An adjustable slider starts at the base of the padded handle, so it’s easy to reach when you want to lengthen the leash or keep right where it is to maintain a regular walking leash.
+An adjustable slider starts at the base of handle that is padded, so it’s easy to reach when you want to lengthen the leash or keep right where it is to maintain a regular walking leash.

 The padded handle is super comfortable, especially for anyone with a very excited puppy who loves to pull.
 It also includes an accessory loop for keys or a poop bag dispenser.